 As mentioned earlier, there are many clubs and organizations you can find to get involved and meet new people.
 In fact, most expats will tell you that if they wanted, they could attend a different gathering every day of the week.
 Many will tell you they have more friends than ever.
 After all, you already have something in common —you decided to live in a new country!

-#7 – Will I have access to good health care?
+#7 – Will I Have Access to Good Healthcare?

 This is an issue that will vary greatly depending on your target location, your current general health, and your lifestyle.

-However, it is surprising to some North Americans how good the health care can be in other nations.
+However, it is surprising to some North Americans how good healthcare can be in other nations.
 It probably shouldn’t be a surprise, considering the number of foreign doctors that attended at least some part of their medical school in the U.S. or Europe.
 Since most medical textbooks are written in English, it is also not too hard to find a physician who speaks at least a little English.

 There are other advantages as well.
 In Ecuador for instance, we do not need a prescription for most medicines.
 Only narcotic-based and some psychotropic drugs are only available with a doctor’s note.
 We can buy just about anything else at any farmácia, often at much lower prices.
 Doctors that make house calls are also very common in Central and South America.

 When all is said and done, choosing the expat life is just the same as any other major decision in your life; there will always be obstacles standing in your way, and there will always be an excuse to delay or even to never make the change.
 But remember that it is often true that the bigger the challenge, the bigger the reward.
-Speaking as one of the estimated 9 million Americans who have made the leap, overcoming these barriers has resulted in the most rewarding and interesting years of my life.